KeyboardGecko/Ashes-hard-reset-animated-dialogs-mod/README.md

 9. Place **clipmarks** on the timeline ("B" hotkey).
 10. Add **labels** to clipmarks.
 11. Load images into clipmarks.
 All clipmarks with the same label will share the same images.
 12. Done.
 You'll get the hang of it as you use the tool.
 Don't forget to save the project.
-Explore the `Prpject` - `Settings` menu for more hotkeys.
+Explore the `Project` - `Settings` menu for more hotkeys.

 ---